Cheapest car insurance in Colorado for a bad driving record

 Cheapest car insurance in Colorado with a DUI

-Although many insurance companies provide coverage after a DUI, State Farm offers the most affordable rate at $2,081 a year.
+While many insurers offer coverage after a DUI, State Farm has the lowest rate at $2,081 a year.

-The table below compares average car insurance premiums in Colorado for drivers with a clean record versus those with a DUI.
+The table below shows the average car insurance rates for a clean record vs. a DUI in Colorado.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI